cmars/tor-layers/tor-hidden/README.md

 # Disclaimer

+Use at your own risk and peril.

 This charm makes it easy to deploy a hidden service and attempts to do it well, but it is no substitute for the flawless execution of operational security needed to host things anonymously.

-Make sure that the provider you deploy into meets your security requirements.
-Running things off LXD on your laptop could reveal your true network location through timing correlation with other network traffic, for example.

-Use at your own risk and peril.
+Know your threat model.
+Know and understand your potential exposure. _Any_ activity in your private service that correlates with external activity (network traffic, resource consumption) reveals the true network location of your deployment over time.

 # License